-Following your visit to St Chris, we invite you to complete our online Registration Form, which is the first official step in the application process for all year groups.
+Following your visit to St Chris, we invite you to complete our online Application Form, which is the first official step in the application process for all year groups.

-Registration includes a non-refundable Registration Fee of £100 and a request for your child’s most recent school report.
-We will also approach your child’s current school for a reference as soon as they have registered.
-For children with Individual Needs we ask for all supporting information at the registration stage – please see further information for candidates with Individual Needs below.
+Making an application for a place includes payment of a non-refundable Registration Fee of £100 and a request for your child’s most recent school report.
+We will also approach your child’s current school for a reference as soon as they have made an application.
+For children with Individual Needs we ask for all supporting information at the application stage – please see further information for candidates with Individual Needs below.

 Once you have completed the form and created an account on our admissions portal, correspondence about your application will be sent through this.

 If you have any questions or are unable to complete the online form, please contact our admissions team by emailing email@example.com or calling +44 (0) 1462 650947 to speak to Kate our Registrar or Sarah our Admissions Assistant.

 Once you have completed the online Application Form and we have received your child’s current school reference and report, the next stage is our entrance assessment process.

 St Chris has a selection procedure that is designed to identify pupils who are able to benefit from our balanced and well-rounded education, and to make a positive contribution towards the life of the School.
 Every aspect of the assessment process is taken into account when taking the decision about whether to offer a place.

 We are keen to ensure that this part of our admissions process is as child-centred as possible and the admissions team will discuss your child’s journey with you in detail, but as an overview the assessment steps include: